how to clean shower hose

 But over time, shower hoses can become clogged with mineral deposits, soap scum, and mildew.
 If you're not careful, these deposits can build up and cause your shower hose to malfunction.
 That's why it's important to clean your shower hose on a regular basis.

 Cleaning your shower hose is a simple process that only takes a few minutes.
-But if you've never done it before, it can seem a bit daunting.
+But it can seem a bit daunting if you've never done it before.

 That's why we've put together this step-by-step guide to help you get the job done quickly and easily!